Sobolev estimates for the Keller-Segel system and applications to the JKO scheme

+{ The restriction on $\varepsilon_d$ at the final time is only needed to prove the $L^\infty$ bounds along the interpolation curve, and it comes from the boundedness of the domain.
+The rest of the argument does not depend on this restriction and relies solely on the $L^\infty$ bound itself.
+We impose this assumption only to provide a simple way to obtain such bounds.
+We also remark that similar estimates are available without any restriction on the final time, but only locally in time, as shown in~\cite{carrillo2018}.
+In particular, our result applies in this local-in-time setting as well.}

+\begin{remark} \begin{enumerate} {\item On a bounded domain, assuming that the $L^{\frac d2}$ norm is small, implies that the mass is small, therefore we are treating functions which are not probability measures in the JKO scheme.
+This would require a small adaptation of the language and the definition of the Wasserstein distance, that we omit here for simplicity. \item The $L^{\infty}((0,T)\times\Omega)$ estimate on $\rho_{\tau}$ has been proven in~\cite{dimarino} in dimension $d=2$ and for an initial condition with small mass.
+The adaptation to the higher dimensional case presents several difficulties: even proving existence of the sequence of the JKO scheme is not immediate and we have to rely on the penalization scheme trick. } \end{enumerate} \end{remark}

-The fact that $\rho_{\tau}$ converges to $\rho$ a solution of the Keller-Segel is a classical result.
-The novelty of Theorem~\ref{thm:JKO} is the convergence in higher norms. \\ \textbf{Structure of the paper.} Section~\ref{sect:functional_sobolev} is dedicated to the proof of Theorem~\ref{thm:functional_inequality} and Theorem~\ref{thm:sobolev_bounds}.
+\textbf{Structure of the paper.} Section~\ref{sect:functional_sobolev} is dedicated to the proof of Theorem~\ref{thm:functional_inequality} and Theorem~\ref{thm:sobolev_bounds}.
 In particular, we show how Theorem~\ref{thm:functional_inequality} follows from an interpolation between $L^{\infty}$ and $C^{0,\alpha}$ and the Calderón-Zygmund theory.